pulumi/docs/install/index.md

 1. Add `C:\pulumi\bin` to your path via **System Properties** -> **Advanced** -> **Environment Variables** -> **User Variables** -> **Path** -> **Edit**.

-1. If you're using Pulumi with JavaScript or TypeScript, follow the instructions in [Configure your NPM client](./configure-npm.html).

 ### macOS install {#mac}

 macOS Sierra (10.12) or later is required.